-Any student who is unable to pay a fee which is a condition of enrolment by the due date may apply in writing to the Secretary for an extension of time.
+8. Any student who is unable to pay a fee which is a condition of enrolment by the due date may apply in writing to the Secretary for an extension of time.
 Such applications must clearly state the reasons why payment cannot be made and the duration of the extension sought.
 The application must be lodged before the date on which a late fee becomes payable.
 Normally the maximum extension of time for the payment of fees is one month from the date on which a late fee becomes payable.

-Waiver of Late Fees
+Late Fees

-- 17.1 It is the responsibility of the student to seek a waiver of late fees before they become due, excepting where the procedures of the College will make it impossible for the student to complete his enrolment before the due date, in which case it shall be the responsibility of the Head of School or Head of Department to seek a waiver. - 17.2 Where a student seeks to enrol after the closing date for enrolment or reduced, a student must pay the late fee.
-If a waiver is subsequently sought on any ground whatsoever, this should be presented in writing to the Secretary.

-17.3 Authority for the waiver of late fees shall rest in the Principal or his nominee
+- Waiver of 19.1 It is the responsibility of the student to seek a waiver of late fees before they become due excepting where the procedures of the College will make it impossible for the student to complete his enrolment before the due date, in which case, it shall be the responsibility of the Head of School. or Head of Department to seek a waiver. - 19.2 Where a student seeks to enrol after the closing date for enrolment or reenrolment and no authorisation for a waiver of the late fee can be produced, a student must pay the late fee.
+If a waiver is subsequently sought on any ground whatsoever, this should be presented in writing to the Secretary. - 19.3 Authority for the waiver of late fees shall rest in the Principal or his nominee